Troubleshooting a crash

 - Step 3 - Live crashes on launch

-- Step 4 - Live crashes during use
+- Step 4 - Live crashes during use or export

 - Step 5 - Live hangs on launch